I Dream of Jeannie: The bottle

-During the first season, in black and white, the smoke effect was usually a screen overlay of billowing smoke, sometimes combined with animation.
+During the first (black and white) season, the smoke effect was usually a screen overlay of billowing smoke, sometimes combined with animation.
 Early color episodes used a purely animated smoke effect.
 Sometime later, a live smoke pack, lifted out of the bottle on a wire, was used.

-Jeannie's color-episodes bottle was painted mainly in pinks and purples, while the bottle for the Blue Djinn was a first-season design with a heavy green wash, and Jeannie's sister's bottle was simply a plain, unpainted Jim Beam bottle.
+Jeannie's color-episodes bottle was painted mainly in pinks and purples, while the bottle for the Blue Djinn was a first-season design with a heavy green wash; Jeannie's sister's bottle was simply a plain, unpainted Jim Beam bottle.

-No one knows exactly how many bottles were used during the show, but members of the production have estimated that around 12 bottles were painted and used during the run of the series.
-The stunt bottle used mostly for the smoke effect was broken frequently by the heat and chemicals used to produce Jeannie's smoke.
-In the pilot episode, several bottles were used for the opening scene on the beach; one was drilled through the bottom for smoke, and another was used to walk across the sand and slip into Tony's pack.
+No one knows exactly how many bottles were used during the show, but members of the production crew have estimated that around 12 bottles in all were painted and used.
+The stunt bottle, used mostly for the smoke effect, was broken frequently by the heat and chemicals used to produce Jeannie's smoke.
+In the pilot episode, several bottles were used for the opening scene on the beach; one was drilled through the bottom for smoke, and another was used to roll across the sand and slip into Tony's pack.
 Two bottles were used from promotional tours to kick off the first season, and one bottle was used for the first-season production.

 Barbara Eden got to keep the color stunt bottle used on the last day of filming the final episode of the series.
-It was given to her by her make-up woman after the show was canceled while the show was on hiatus.
+It was given to her by her makeup woman after the show was canceled and while it was on hiatus.
 According to the DVD release of the first season, Bill Daily owned an original bottle, and according to the Donny & Marie talk show, Larry Hagman also owned an original bottle.

-In the penultimate episode, "Hurricane Jeannie", Nelson dreams that Dr. Bellows discovers Jeannie's secret, and that Jeannie's bottle is broken when dropped.
+In the third-to-last episode, "Hurricane Jeannie", Nelson dreams that Dr. Bellows discovers Jeannie's secret, and that Jeannie's bottle is broken when dropped.
 A broken bottle is shown on camera.
 This was intended to be the series' final episode and is often shown that way in syndication.